-Noge Morning, Coffee, Bill Evans
+Noge morning, coffee, Bill Evans

-Soaking in jazz tonight
+Immerse yourself in jazz tonight

-File.4 Bill Evans "Waltz for Debbie"
+File.4 Bill Evans "Waltz for Debby"

 * Oversized speaker sitting inside the Chigusa store

-The piano to play first is decided to be the leading record.
+The first record to play is the piano.
 Mamoru Yoshida "Oyaji" liked the piano.
-Especially Bill Evans' Waltz for Debbie.
+Especially Bill Evans's "Waltz for Debby".

-In the early 2000s when I was a student, the number of jazz cafes was already low, and there was no "60s or 70s momentum" to ask people.
-Still stubbornHowever, there was still a lot of shops in a hole-like shop where you could listen to jazz at a loud volume.
-I myself don't know the times when jazz cafes were at their peak, but I thought that the underground atmosphere that ignored commerciality was "cool!", and jazz that continued in Shibuya, Shinjuku, Jimbocho, etc. I went to a coffee shop.
-At first, I didn't really understand the rules, and there was no request for songs...
-It's frightening to think from now on that the door was opened so often.
+In the early 2000s, when I was a student, the number of jazz cafes was already low, and there was no "momentum in the 1960s and 70s" that people would hear.
+Still stubbornIn addition, there were still many shops where you could listen to jazz at a loud volume in a shop like a hole.
+I don't know the era of jazz cafe heyday, but I thought that the underground atmosphere that ignored commerciality was "cool!", And jazz that was in Shibuya, Shinjuku, Jimbocho, etc. I went to a coffee shop.
+At first, I didn't really understand the rules, and there were no song requests ...
+I was surprised to think that the door was opened so often.

 The first successful request was JAZZ @ GROOVE in Dogenzaka, Shibuya.
-It was a store that let me listen to loud music with Altec speakers.
-The record is Bill Evans' Waltz for Debbie.
-It was recorded in 1961 when Bill Evans First Trio performed live at Village Vanguard in NY.
+It was a store that let you listen at a loud volume with Altech speakers.
+The record is Bill Evans "Waltz for Debby".
+Recorded in 1961 when Bill Evans First Trio performed live at Village Vanguard in NY.

-Well, what does it look like when listening to such a masterpiece at a loud volume?
-Although I expected it, I was honestly a little confused because I was baptized with an intense sound throughout my body.
-The whole album has a melody in the high range and it gives a cold impression.I will make it tense.
-I have no choice but to pretend to be clever and pretend to have a wrinkle between my eyebrows.
+Now, what would it be like to listen to such a masterpiece at a loud volume?
+I made a request in anticipation, but honestly, I was a little confused because I was baptized with a strong sound all over my body.
+An album with a high-pitched melody and a cold impression, and an already tense sound will make the air in the store.Make it tense.
+There is no choice but to learn from the surroundings, pretend to be clever, and wrinkle between the eyebrows.

-It was about 3 songs on one side and about 20 minutes in time, but the first request, the tension due to the cold melody of the loud piano, and a little relaxation ...
+There were only 3 songs on one side, and it took about 20 minutes, but the first request, the tension caused by the cold melody of the loud piano, and a little relaxation ...
 I felt it for a long time.